Women’s soccer takes tough lost

-SAN MARCOS,CA–Palomar College women’s soccer team played their third game of the season at home on Sept.
+Palomar College women’s soccer team played their third game of the season at home on Sept.
 9.

 The game started off 0-2.
 Comets were keeping Golden West away from the goal line with a strong defense that led the game to 2-2.
 Golden West picked up their defense and defeated Palomar 4-3.